Dealing with impostor syndrome: 3 helpful thoughts

 Impostor syndrome sucks.
 And there’s no easy fix.
 But you can learn to live with it.
 And you can even make your self-doubt work for you if you treat it as a critical counterpoint to your creative self instead of letting it overwhelm you.

 And this is something a writing coach can help with.
 If you too suffer from crippling self-doubt and impostor syndrome, just contact me.
-Click on the button on the bottom of your screen or go to this page to schedule your first free coaching session.
+Click on the button on the bottom of your screen or schedule your first free coaching session.
 Together, we can figure out how to make you a brilliant author, despite or even because of that nasty little voice in your head.